conradakunga/Blog/_posts/2025-08-22-how-to-sort-strings-that-contain-numbers-in-c-net.md

 10
 ```

-Now this is technically correct, but surely there is a better way?
+This is **technically** correct, but surely there must be a better way?

 There is!

-We can write our own Comparer by implementing the [IComparer](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.icomparer-1?view=net-9.0) interface.
+We can write our own `Comparer` by implementing the [IComparer](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.icomparer-1?view=net-9.0) interface.

 ```c#
 public sealed class NumericStringComparer : IComparer<string>